cardano-foundation/developer-portal/docs/integrate-cardano/listening-for-payments-cli.md

 ## Complete the payment

-What we can do to simulate a succesful payment is to send atleast `1,000,000 lovelace` into the **wallet address** that we have just generated for this project.
+What we can do to simulate a successful payment is to send atleast `1,000,000 lovelace` into the **wallet address** that we have just generated for this project.
 We can get the **wallet address** by reading the contents of the `payment.addr` file like so:

 ```bash
 cat $HOME/receive-ada-sample/receive-ada-sample/keys/payment.addr